JujuAdams/ThoughtsOnGameMaker/README.md

 - **No IDE / GameMaker updates** — The PR should not require updating the GameMaker IDE or using a different runtime than the library is built for.

 I hate writing documentation.
 Special love is given to people who fix typos or broken links in documentation, or generally improve documentation at all.

-&nbsp;

-## Formatting

-You shouldn't care what formatting someone uses in GameMakerLand unless you're on the same project, at which point the first person to write a line of code wins and you should do what they do.
-If you must know, I use the following formatting rules:

-1. Spaces, not tabs.
-I want to have complete control over how code looks.
-2. Custom asset ordering in the asset browser.
-I want to have complete control over how scripts are introduced to the user.
-3. K&R style for curly brackets (curly brackets start on the new line)
-4. camelCase for variables and assets, PascalCase for functions/static methods, SCREAMING_SNAKE_CASE for constants/macros
-5. The actual API and internal code should use American spellings wherever relevant.
-UK spelling for constants etc. should not be supported.
-Comments are fair game for Britishisms, however.

-You might find some older libraries use a different formatting standard.
-Time makes fools of us all.